This course is aimed at our members who want to develop their volunteer recruitment strategy. Book online via the links below.

 If you are looking at how to increase the number of volunteers in your shop then this course is for you.
 Previous attendees have come from area manager, retail operation, shop manager, volunteer specific, marketing and similar role positions.

-You can attend a one day training course for £125 plus VAT, with an expert trainer and a small group of delegates.
+As a result, you can now attend a one day training course for £106.25 plus VAT, with an expert trainer and a small group of delegates.

 We got in touch with several delegates who attended our course in 2018.
 You can read their experiences and how the course has benefited them and their charity retail operations here.